A tetrachotomy for expansions of the real ordered additive group: Preliminaries

+For the continuous functions in type A structures the following weak monotonicity theorem for type A structures. \begin{fact}[{\cite[Theorem 4.3]{HW-Monadic} and \cite[Fact 3.3]{FHW-Compact}}] Suppose $\Cal R$ is type A. Let $Z\subseteq \R^n$ be definable and let $(f_z:\mathbb{R}\to \mathbb{R})_{z\in Z}$ be a definable family of continuous functions.
+Then there is a definable family $(U_z)_{z\in Z}$ of open dense subsets of $\mathbb{R}$ such that for every $z\in Z$ the function $f_z$ is strictly increasing, strictly decreasing, or constant on each connected component of $U_z$. \end{fact}

+The uniformity in the statement of the weak monotonicity theorems is not explicit in the literature, but an inspection of the proof of \cite[Theorem 4.3]{HW-Monadic} shows that the definable open set $U$ is clearly constructed uniformly in the parameters defining $f$.

-In a few place through this paper we will refer to the dimension of a $\DSig$ set in a type $A$ expansion.
+In a few place throughout this paper we will refer to the dimension of a $\DSig$ set in a type A expansion.
 It is necessary to explain what dimension we refer to.
 Given $X \subseteq \R^n$ we let $\dim(X)$ be the topological dimension of $X$. \textbf{Topological dimension} here refers to either small inductive dimension, large inductive dimension, or Lebesgue covering dimension.
-These three dimensions coincide on all subsets of $\R^k$ (see Engelking \cite{Engelking} for details and definitions).
+These three dimensions coincide on all subsets of $\R^n$ (see Engelking \cite{Engelking} for details and definitions).
 Model-theorists usually consider as a dimension of a subset $X$ of $\R^n$ the maximal $k$ for which there is a coordinate projection $\rho : \R^n \to \R^k$ such that $\rho(X)$ has nonempty interior.
 In \cite{FHW-Compact} this is called the \textbf{naive dimension} of $X$.
-In general, this naive dimension is not well-behaved for arbitrary subsets of $\R^n$ and does not coincide with the topological dimension.
-However, this does not happen for $\DSig$ sets.
+In general, this naive dimension is not well-behaved for arbitrary subsets of $\R^n$ and does not equal the topological dimension.
+However, for $\DSig$ sets these notions of dimension coincide.

-\begin{fact}[{\cite[Proposition 5.7, Theorem E]{FHW-Compact}}] Suppose $\Cal R$ is type A. Let $X \subseteq \R^n$ be $D_\Sigma$.
+\begin{fact}[{\cite[Proposition 5.7, Theorem F]{FHW-Compact}}] Suppose $\Cal R$ is type A. Let $X \subseteq \R^n$ be $D_\Sigma$.
 Then $\dim(X)$ is equal to the maximal $k$ for which there is a coordinate projection $\rho : \R^n \to \R^k$ such that $\rho(X)$ has nonempty interior.
 Moreover, $\dim \cl(X) = \dim(X)$. \end{fact}